dpamar/DeepRacerAnalyzer/README.md

 ## Usage and features

 Here is the description of all the features.
-Also, note a double-click on any picture displayed in the tool will export it to the clipboard - a nice way to share your work on Slack :)
+Also, note that double-clicking on any picture displayed in the tool will export it to the clipboard - a nice way to share your work on Slack :)

 ### Load track
 First, start a project by loading a track, either from Numpy file or from waypoints, and some extra parameters